digital-asset/docs.daml.com/docs/2.10.0/docs/concepts/ledger-model/upgrade-model-in-depth.rst

 Adding a constructor in the middle of the constructor sequence leads to a validation error.

-Changing the order of the constructor sequence leads to a validation error.
+Changing the order or the name of the constructor sequence leads to a validation error.

 Removing a constructor leads to a validation error.